The Static Maxwell System in Three Dimensional Inhomogeneous Isotropic Media, Generalized Non-Euclidean Modification of the System $(R)$ and Fueter's Construction: Abstract

 \section{Abstract}

-This paper extends our previous joint paper with K\"{a}hler, published in 2017, on problems of the static Maxwell system in three dimensional inhomogeneous media.
-Quaternionic analysis in $\mathbb R^3$ allows us to characterize, in particular, some subclasses of three dimensional harmonic solutions of the static Maxwell system in homogeneous isotropic media.
-Applied pseudoanalytic function theory allows us to characterize, in particular, meridional and transverse electrostatic fields in cylindrically layered inhomogeneous isotropic media.
-A lot of electrostatic problems in special planarly layered inhomogeneous isotropic media may be solved by means of modified quaternionic analysis and hyperbolic function theory.
-The singular sets of the electric field gradient tensor allow us to characterize surprizing geometric properties of meridional fields.
-Special classes of generalizations of conformal mappings of the first and second kind are provided.
-As a corollary, surprising geometric properties of harmonic meridional mappings of the second kind are explicitly demonstrated.
-Fueter construction allows us to demonstrate a wide range of new meridional models in the context of generalized axially symmetric potential theory (GASPT).
+This paper extends approach of our joint paper with K\"{a}hler and recent paper of the author, published in 2021, on problems of the static Maxwell system in three dimensional inhomogeneous media.
+Applied pseudoanalytic function theory developed by Kravchenko et al. allows to characterize, in particular, meridional and transverse fields in cylindrically layered media.
+Geometric properties of the electric field gradient ($EFG$) tensor within a wide range of meridional fields allows us to introduce the concept of $\alpha$-meridional mappings of the first and second kind depending on the values of a real parameter $\alpha$.
+In case $\alpha =1$ tools of the radially holomorphic potential provide essentially new meridional models in the context of generalized axially symmetric potential theory (GASPT).
+Integral representations of Bessel functions of the first kind of integer order and the reduced quaternionic argument are first established.
+In case $\alpha =0$ geometric properties of harmonic meridional mappings of the second kind are described.
+Some open problems in three dimensional inhomogeneous anisotropic media are discussed using a generalized Riemannian modification of the system $(R)$.